landowark/submissions/README.md

 4. For each reagent type in the kit click the "Add Reagent Type" button.
 5. Fill in the name of the reagent type.
 Alternatively select from already existing types in the drop-down.
 6. Fill in the reagent location in the Excel submission sheet.
-	a.
-For example if the reagent name is in a sheet called "Reagent Info" in row 12, column 1, type "Reagent Info" in the "Excel Location Sheet Name" field.
+	1. For example if the reagent name is in a sheet called "Reagent Info" in row 12, column 1, type "Reagent Info" in the "Excel Location Sheet Name" field.
-	b.
-Set 12 in the "Name Row" and 1 in the "Name Column".
+	2. Set 12 in the "Name Row" and 1 in the "Name Column".
-	c.
-Repeat 6b for the Lot and the Expiry row and columns.
+	3. Repeat 6b for the Lot and the Expiry row and columns.
 7. Click the "Submit" button at the top.

 ## Linking Extraction Logs: